deemar73/browser-racing-game-revival/README.md

 - Want visible impact on a real project, not a tutorial
 - Are interested in collaborative problem-solving without corporate pressure
 - Appreciate honesty about scope, limitations, and goals
+- If you enjoy system design that prioritizes flexibility — for example, allowing engines and cosmetic parts to work across many vehicles instead of being hard-locked — this project may be especially interesting.

 ## Design & Feature Mockups